jasonmpittman/primer/README.md

 ## Adding a PCAP
-The Add PCAP section of the GUI allows for a user to select a PCAP file from their local directories, upload it to primer, and allow it for the program to use it as a testing tool.
+The `Add PCAP` section of the GUI allows for a user to select a PCAP file from their local directories, upload it to primer, and allow for the program to use it as a testing tool.
-To add a pcap, the user must select the PCAP file using the file chooser browser that appears when the *Add File* button is pressed.
+To add a pcap, the user must select the PCAP file using the file chooser browser that appears when the `Add File` button is pressed.
-Then the user will specify which services the PCAP will test against, this will allow it to be sorted appropriately into the services and PCAPs on the left hand side of the screen
+The user will then specify which services the PCAP will test against, allowing the uploaded PCAP to be sorted appropriately into the services on the left-hand side of the screen.
 The user must also specify the IP of the Source and Destination machines in which the desired PCAP ran against.
-This allows for Primer to automatically run the PCAP.
+This allows Primer to automatically run the PCAP.
-Once the *Add PCAP* button is selected, a dialog box will appear detailing if the PCAP was successfully added.
+Once the `Add PCAP` button is selected, a dialog box will appear detailing if the PCAP was successfully added.
 In order to view the newly added PCAP the user must restart the primer tool.

 ## Dependencies